Generalized Stokes laws for active colloids and their applications: Active pressure in external potential

-The dipolar contribution due to $V_{0}^{(2s)}$ positive (negative) corresponds to an extensile (contractile) active colloid.
-We plot the fluid flow induced by a contractile and extensile colloid in first two panels in Fig.~(\ref{fig:Flow-diagram-dipole}).
+The sign of the strength of the symmetric irreducible dipole, $V_{0}^{(2s)}$, is positive (negative) for an extensile (contractile) active colloid.
+We plot the fluid flow produced by a contractile and extensile colloid in first two panels in Fig.(\ref{fig:Flow-diagram-dipole}).
 The orientation of the colloids is assumed to be along the $\hat{\mathbf{z}}$ direction.
 The source colloid is colored in green, while white arrows on the tracer colloids show the direction of the force acting on them.
 The direction of the forces on these colloids gives a heuristic understanding of the dynamics in the spherical confinement as we explain below.
-The last two panels of Fig.~(\ref{fig:Flow-diagram-dipole}) contain the fluid pressure due to contractile and extensile active colloid.
+The last two panels of Fig.(\ref{fig:Flow-diagram-dipole}) contain the fluid pressure due to contractile and extensile active colloid.
 It can be seen that the pressure along the equator is higher for for contractile colloids while pressure at the poles is higher for extensile colloids.
+Collective dynamics of contractile and extensile active colloids under spherical confinement follow from the flow field of the individual colloids.

+A contractile colloid pushes the particles away in the plane perpendicular to the dipole axis, which leads to an instability in an initially isotropic suspension of colloids.
+The colloids final reach to a steady state which they organize into a continuously rearranging ``oblate'' structure.
+The dipoles tend to push each other as far as possible but the spherical confinement coupled with short-ranged repulsion make them undergo rolls, which accounts for the continuous rearrangement of the structure.
+In the first two rows of Fig.(\ref{fig:Dynamics-of-contractile}), we show instantaneous configurations of contractile colloids and the state of the active pressure on the bounding sphere.
+The fluid pressure is then maximum on the equator of the confining sphere.

-In the first two rows of Fig.~(\ref{fig:Dynamics-of-contractile}), we show instantaneous configurations of contractile colloids and the state of the active pressure on the bounding sphere.
-The flow mediated hydrodynamic interaction leads to active forces on the colloids, which produces an instability in an initially isotropic suspension.
-In a suspension of contractile colloids, the steady state, then corresponds to a continuously rearranging ``oblate'' structure of colloids inside the spherical confinement.
-This implies that the fluid pressure is maximum on the equator.
-The last two rows of Fig.~(\ref{fig:Dynamics-of-contractile}) show the corresponding configurations and fluid pressure on a confining sphere for extensile dipoles.
-In this case, the initial isotropic distribution of the colloids finds a steady state in a ``prolate'' distribution of extensile dipoles.
-The steady state is different for extensile colloids, as the hydrodynamic forces are distinct from the contractile case.
-Moreover, the pressure is higher at the poles, in a suspension of extensile colloids.
+The last two rows of Fig.(\ref{fig:Dynamics-of-contractile}) show the corresponding configurations and fluid pressure on a confining sphere for extensile dipoles.
+The initial isotropic distribution of the colloids finally finds a steady state in a ``prolate'' distribution of of extensile dipoles.
+The colloids continuously rearrange this structure as the dipolar flow tries to push them apart while the confining sphere holds them back.
+Moreover, the pressure is higher at the poles in this case.

-To summarise, we have shown that the collective dynamics and fluid pressure in a suspension of extensile and contractile active colloids are distinct.
-Movie 2 and 3 of \cite{supplementalTraction} show the corresponding dynamics.